david-cattermole/mayaMatchMoveSolver/lib/cppbind/mmlens/README.md

 Lens Parameter I/O is used to read text files and parse them into

-The `lens_io.rs` file must be updated to support the new 'example' lens model.
+The `lens_io.rs` / `nuke_lens_common.rs` file must be updated to support the new 'example' lens model.
 This will include finding and adding code to each `match` statement.

 Edit files:
 ```
 lib/cppbind/mmlens/src/lens_io.rs
+lib/rust/mmio/src/nuke_lens_common.rs
 ```

 ## mmSolver Core Solver